HVSharma12/ansible-runner-container/README.md

 - All SSH connections go through the VM running the container, not directly inside the container.
 - Each playbook execution spawns a new ephemeral Podman container.
 - Supports parallel execution, allowing multiple containers to run side by side.
+- Integration with ITSM tools for workflows (See [ansible-runner-service](https://github.com/HVSharma12/ansible-runner-service))
 - Execution logs and artifacts are stored on the VM, not inside the container.
 - Based on [ansible-container](https://github.com/ansible-container/)
 - Image used opensuse/tumbleweed:latest, Tested on SLE15-SP5